pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 This process will install a WordPress plugin.
 If you don't want to use a plugin, migrate your site manually.

-1. On your Personal or Professional Workspace dashboard, select the **Migrate Existing Site** button on the lower right side of the page.
+1. Open your Personal or Professional Workspace dashboard and select the **Migrate Existing Site** button on the lower right side of the page.

    ![Migrate site button](../../../images/migrate-site-button.png)

-1. Enter your current website URL, select **WordPress** and click **Continue**.
+1. Enter your current website URL, select **WordPress**, and click **Continue**.

    ![Enter URL and select CMS](../../../images/migrate-site-cms.png)

 1. Enter the name of your new Pantheon site, select a workspace for the site (optional), and click **Create Site**.

    ![Install Plugin](../../../images/migrate-site-info.png)

 1. Select **Generate Machine Token** and re-authenticate if prompted.

    ![Begin process of installing plugin](../../../images/migrate-site-wp-plugin.png)